 At its very definition, it isn’t possible for Betta fish to become pregnant.
 The term “pregnancy” indicates that your Betta is carrying fertilized eggs that are developing into fry.
 Bettas are egg-layers, which means that females will release eggs for the eggs to become fertilized.
 The eggs will then develop outside the female’s body until they hatch.
 Betta fish don’t become pregnant, but they do become gravid.
 Gravid females are females that are sexually mature and are carrying eggs that are nearly ready or ready to be released for fertilization.

-4 Ways to Tell if Your Female Betta is Ready to Breed
+The 4 Ways to Tell if Your Female Betta Is Ready to Breed

 1. Check Her Stripes